vtex-apps/store-components/react/components/ProductPrice/README.md

 # Product Price

-Oie!
-These are our product price component.
+This is our product price component.

 ## Installation

-To install this component, you have two ways.
-Follow the instructions bellow.
+To install this component follow the instructions below.

 You need add into the dependencies of your `manifest.json` and use like a npm module.
 ```json